 Habitat for Humanity

 If you’re handy around the house, consider building one.
-One of the nation’s top-rated charities, Habitat for Humanity recently built a 41-unit housing complex in Brownsville, Brooklyn.
-Not only do they create affordable housing, they are hard-working advocates for low-income housing.
+One of the nation’s top-rated charities, Habitat for Humanity creates affordable housing and serve as hard-working advocates for low-income housing.
 Volunteers can donate skills like hanging drywall, installing insulation or painting.
 They also take checks.

 Dress for Success